-To meet the needs of potential patients, Crestwyn makes assessments for admission accessible 24 hours a day, 7 days a week. , Those who are interested in receiving treatment at Crestwyn Behavioral Health, as well as referral sources and loved ones of those in need of care, can speak with a member of our staff to inquire about treatment, schedule an assessment on a day and at a time that is convenient, or begin the process of admissions over the phone by contacting our Assessment and Counseling Referral Office Additionally, Crestwyn Behavioral Health welcomes individuals to come directly to our hospital if immediate treatment is needed.
+To meet the needs of potential patients and referral sources, Crestwyn makes assessments for admission accessible 24 hours a day, 7 days a week.
+Those seeking support can speak with a member of our staff to inquire about treatment, schedule an assessment on a day and time that is convenient, or begin the process of admissions over the phone by contacting our Assessment and Counseling Referral Office.

 During the admissions assessment, the following will occur:

 - Demographic information, clinical history, and insurance and payment information will be gathered by an assessment counselor.

 - An assessment of presenting concerns will be completed in order to clarify the types and levels of care that may be needed by the prospective patient.